-- 65. (1) The following transgressions are substantive non-compliance with the Act: - (a) Failure by a homebuilder or a developer, as the case may be, to rectify a defect or a roof leak as and when directed by the Council in terms of this Act;
+64. (1) The following transgressions are substantive non-compliance with this Act:

-- (b) failure by a homebuilder or a developer to comply with any technical standard or a Technical Requirement identified by an inspector in an inspection report; - (c) failure to comply with the ruling of an adjudicator in terms of Part 3 of Chapter VI; - (d) failure by an estate agent, a financial institution, a conveyancer or the Registrar of Deeds or any person in the employ of an estate agent, a financial institution, a conveyancer or the Registrar of Deeds to comply with sections 84, 85, 86, or 87; - (e) failure to comply with the code of conduct referred to in section 91; or - (f) any other non-compliance of a similar nature as prescribed by the Council.
+- (a) Failure by a homebuilder or a developer, as the case may be, to rectify a defect or a roof leak as and when required in terms of this Act; - (b)failure by a homebuilder or a developer to comply with any Technical 20 Standard or a Technical Requirement identified by an inspector in an inspection report; - (c) failure to comply with the ruling of an adjudicator in terms of Chapter VI; - (d) failure by a property practitioner, financial institution or conveyancer, or any person in the employ of a property practitioners, financial institution, or 25 conveyancer, to comply with section 81, 82 or 83, as the case may be; - failure to comply with the code of conduct referred to in section 89(2); (e) - (f)the wilful, or grossly negligent making of a determination by a competent person regarding the structural integrity of a home, which determination causes, or fails to prevent, a major structural defect; or

+(g) any other non-compliance of a similar nature, as prescribed by the Council.